-Biometric-based systems have also been used to achieve continuous and unobservable authentication for smartphones [5-7].
-However, they ask users to follow a script for authentication.
-In comparison, we do not need users to follow a specific script while still getting good authentication accuracy.
-[5] developed a mixture of a keystroke-based and a handwriting-based method to realize authentication through the screen sensor.
-Their approach has 11% false acceptance rate and 16 % false rejection rate.
-[6] proposed another biometric method to do authentication for smartphones.
+proposed another biometric method to do authentication for smartphones.
 They exploited five basic movements (sliding up, down, right, left and tapping) and the related combinations as the user's features, to perform authentication.
-An accelerometer-based biometric gait recognition to authenticate smartphones using k-NN algorithm was proposed in [7].
+An accelerometer-based biometric gait recognition to authenticate smartphones through k-NN algorithm was proposed in (Nickel et al., 2012).
 Their work is based on the assumption that different people have different walking patterns.
-Their process only takes 30 s.
+Their process only takes 30 seconds.
 However, their approach asks the users to follow a script, where they just record the data when the user is walking.
 In comparison, we do not need the user to follow any script, which means that we can provide continuous protection without user interaction, while their approach can only guarantee security for walking users.

-The fact that sensors reflect an individual's behavior and environment can be used for authentication as well as for new attacks.
-[9] proposed an attack to infer a user's input on a telephone key pad from measurements of the orientation sensor.
-They used the accelerometer to detect when the user is using a smartphone, and predicted the PIN through the use of orientation sensor measurements.
+The fact that sensors reflect an individual's behavior and environment can not only be used for authentication, but can also lead to new attacks.
+(Xu et al., 2012) proposed an attack to infer a user's input on a telephone key pad from measurements of the orientation sensor.
+They used the accelerometer to detect when the user is using a smartphone, and predicted the PIN through the use of gyroscope measurements.

 Sensors also reflect environmental information, which can be used to reveal some sensitive information.
-By using measurements from an accelerometer on a smartphone to record the vibrations from a nearby keyboard [10], the authors could decode the context.
-In [11], the authors show that the gyroscope can record the vibration of acoustic signals, and such information can be used to derive the credit card number.
+By using measurements from an accelerometer on a smartphone to record the vibrations from a nearby keyboard (Marquardt et al., 2011), the authors could decode the context.
+In (Michalevsky et al., 2014), the authors show that the gyroscope can record the vibration of acoustic signals, and such information can be used to derive the credit card number.